CRM: the Ultimate Business Organiser24 Apr 2023

 What about keeping those emails organised?

 We all know that our email clients can do an excellent job of organising your correspondence.
 But having those emails organised outside of your CRM system defeats the point of having everyone singing from the same hymn sheet, right?
-If Jeff in finance has to have a conversation with Julie over in the sales team in order for him to receive the latest email in relation to company X, your attempts at organisation again comes under threat of crumbling.
+If Jeff in finance has to have a conversation with Julie over in the sales team in order for him to receive the latest email in relation to company X, your attempts at organisation again comes under threat.

 Speaking solely about OpenCRM for a second.
 We have the ability to integrate your CRM system directly with your email client.
-Effectively pushing all emails from a staff member to a client or vice versa directly to your CRM solution.
+Pushing all emails from a staff member to a client or vice versa directly to your CRM solution.
 This means everyone can see what has been said and where the conversation has reached.
 And with those links we talked about before, you can keep that correspondence in sync.
 Not only with the contact in question but the company they are a part of.
 By extension, any other links the company may have within your OpenCRM system.

 The best bit?
 This is all flexible and manageable!
-The last thing you want is for your MD’s personal emails to his wife or kids being pushed through to OpenCRM for all to see.
+The last thing you want is for your MD’s personal emails to his wife or kids to be pushed through to OpenCRM for all to see.
 We have created a system that allows you to manipulate your email sync so that you only push emails that everyone needs to see!

 When it comes down to looking at a CRM system as an organisation tool, it makes so much sense to extend this organisation out to your customer or client correspondence.